kaiserprogrammer/lisperati/Readme.md

 # lisperati

-is a fast templating engine
+is a fast lisp-like-looking templating engine

 You can either inline templates in your code or you can compile and reuse the templates when rendering.